 These bureaus don’t make lending decisions when you apply for credit.
 They simply provide your credit history to the lender.

-• Equifax.
-Founded in 1899, Equifax operates in 24 countries and monitors information on more than 800 million people and 88 million businesses worldwide.
+- Equifax.
+Founded in 1899, Equifax operates in multiple countries and monitors information on hundreds of millions of consumers and businesses worldwide.
 It also offers products such as credit monitoring, fraud prevention and identity theft protection.

-• TransUnion.
-With reports on nearly 200 million consumers in the US alone, TransUnion monitors nearly every credit-active individual in the country.
+- TransUnion.
+TransUnion maintains reports on consumers across the US and monitors nearly every credit-active individual in the country.
 It also offers a range of credit and fraud-protection products to consumers and businesses.

 How to get your credit score

-2. Nonprofit counselor.
-Reputable nonprofit credit counselors can access your credit score for free as well as offer advice on managing your debts, creating a budget and improving your overall score.
+- Nonprofit counselor.
+Reputable nonprofit credit counselors can access your credit score for free and offer advice on managing your debts, creating a budget and improving your overall score.

-4. Credit reporting companies.
-Purchase your credit score directly from credit reporting companies like FICO.
-These companies typically package access to your score into a monthly membership with other credit services, like identity theft protection and fraud monitoring.
+- Credit reporting companies.
+You can purchase your FICO Score directly from myFICO.com.
+These companies typically package access to your score into a monthly membership with other credit services like identity theft protection and fraud monitoring.

 Can I get my score from my credit report?